juntang-zhuang/Adabelief-Optimizer/README.md

 The code is to reproduce the error is at: https://github.com/juntang-zhuang/transformer-adabelief </del>
 * Merge Tensorflow improvements
 * Compare the rectified update, currently the implementation is slightly different from ```RAdam``` implementation.
-* Test AdaBelief on more examples, such as Transformer, Reinforcement Learning.
+* Test AdaBelief on more examples, such as <del>Transformer</del>, Reinforcement Learning.

 ### Done
 * Updated results on an SN-GAN is in https://github.com/juntang-zhuang/SNGAN-AdaBelief, AdaBelief achieves 12.36 FID (lower is better) on Cifar10, while Adam achieves 13.25 (number taken from the log of official repository ```PyTorch-studioGAN```).
 * LSTM experiments uploaded to ```PyTorch_Experiments/LSTM```
 * Identify the problem of Transformer with PyTorch 1.4, to be an old version ```fairseq``` is incompatible with new version PyTorch, works fine with latest ```fairseq```.
+Code on Transformer to work with PyTorch 1.6 is at: https://github.com/juntang-zhuang/fairseq-adabelief

 ## Installation and usage